 Why You Understand Spanish But Can’t Speak It

-It’s a production freeze, and it’s one of the most common and least-discussed barriers in language learning.
+This is one of the most common and least-discussed barriers in language learning.

 What Is the Production Freeze?